microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge06.md

 The **[MedTech service](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/get-started-with-iot)** in Azure Health Data Services uses an event hub to ingests streaming event data from IoT medical devices, transforms them into FHIR-based Observation resources, retrieves associated Patient resource from FHIR service, adds them as reference to the Observation resource created, and then persists the transformed messages to the FHIR service.

-**[Azure IoMT Connector Data Mapper](https://github.com/microsoft/iomt-fhir/tree/main/tools/data-mapper)** is the MedTech toolkit to visualize and configure normalize mapping between the medical Iot data and FHIR.
+**[Azure IoMT Connector Data Mapper](https://github.com/microsoft/iomt-fhir/tree/main/tools/data-mapper)** is the MedTech toolkit to visualize and configure normalize mapping between the medical IoT data and FHIR.
 Once you completed the FHIR mapping, you can export it and upload the mapping files to your **[MedTech service Device Mapping](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/how-to-use-device-mappings)** configuration in Azure Portal.

 Below is the overview of the **[MedTech service data flow](https://learn.microsoft.com/en-us/azure/healthcare-apis/iot/iot-data-flow)**: